 In South Carolina, the state administers corporate income and sales and use taxes, and counties levy property tax thus government’s authority ability to reward growth is tied to their mode of taxation.
 New and existing industries may be incentivized when new jobs are created and/or new capital investment occurs.
 There are two levels of incentives in our state outlined below:

 The Jobs Tax Credit is a valuable incentive that rewards new and expanding companies for creating jobs in South Carolina.
 In order to qualify, companies must create and maintain a certain number of new jobs (10+) in a taxable year.
 Applied on a per employee basis, Dorchester County currently attributes $1,500 per new employee to the company’s corporate income tax liability in South Carolina.
 By creating new jobs in Dorchester County, companies may earn annual credits that can be used for five years and offset state corporate income tax liability by up to 50%.

 2. Job Development Credits (Discretionary)

 As a manufacturer, your company may qualify for Job Development Credits, which allows the state to assist a company in significantly reducing or completely offsetting certain approved capital expenditures over a 15-year period.
-If approved, your company may be reimbursed for portions of land aquisition, building, site/building improvements, transportation facilities, public and private utility system upgrades, purchase/acquisition of ‘polution control equipment,’ training facilities and apprenticeships.
+If approved, your company may be reimbursed for portions of land acquisition, building, site/building improvements, transportation facilities, public and private utility system upgrades, purchase/acquisition of ‘pollution control equipment,’ training facilities and apprenticeships.

 3. Other State Incentives